Series: Institutions Oct-Dec

 A former chair of the Society of Genealogists, Angela’s is now a vice-president of Berkshire Family History Society.

 Joan Dils is an experienced local historian and writer specialising in 16th and 17th century Berkshire.
 Her books include: the first and second editions of “An Historical Atlas of Berkshire”, the latter edited in conjunction with Margaret Yates, and Reading St Laurence Churchwardens’ Accounts, 1498-1570: Parts I and II, (Berkshire Record Series).
-Her “History of Reading” is due to be published in 2019.
+Her latest, “History of Reading”, was published in October 2019.

 Joan is president of the Berkshire Local History Association and also the History of Reading Society, and an Honorary Visiting Fellow in History at the University of Reading.
 She taught history and local history for the former School of Continuing Education at Reading and Oxford Universities where she was a part-time lecturer.